grnet/kamaki/docs/setup.rst

 Available options
 ^^^^^^^^^^^^^^^^^

-The [global] group is treated by kamaki as a generic group for arbitary options, and it is used as a super-group for vital Kamaki options like account, token, or url.
+The [global] group is treated by kamaki as a generic group for arbitrary options, and it is used as a supergroup for vital Kamaki options like account, token, or url.
 For example if global.account option is set and store.account option is not set, store services will use the global.account option instead.
-In case of conflict, the most specific options overide the global ones.
+In case of conflict, the most specific options override the global ones.

 * global.colors <on|off>
-    enable/dissable colors in command line based uis.
+    enable/disable colors in command line based uis.
 Requires ansicolors, otherwise it is ignored

 * global.account <account name>
     the username or user email that is user to connect to the cloud service.
-It can be ommited if provided as a service-specific option
+It can be omitted if provided as a service-specific option

-* global.token <user authedication token>
+* global.token <user authentication token>

 * store.cli <UI command specifications for store>
     a special package that is used to load storage commands to kamaki UIs.
 Don't touch this unless if you know what you are doing.